NiladriSarkar26/AiLabs-MLOps/Day2/readme.md

-This is the content of Day2
+This are the content of Day2